lanemoseley/lanemoseley.github.io/_posts/2019-08-04-migrate-redmine-between-servers.md

 ---
 layout: post
-title: "Migrate Redmine Between Servers"
 published: true
+pinned: false

+title: Migrate Redmine Between Servers
+author: Lane Moseley
 ---
-Author: Lane Moseley

 ### Migrate the MySQL Database
 * Generate a dump file of the old database (if there are multiple databases